 The first signs of rabies in infected animals may also be indicative of other health conditions and are not specific to the often fatal condition.
 These initial symptoms may include lethargy, fever, vomiting, and signs of anorexia.

 As the infection progresses, the symptoms become more specific to rabies virus and animals may include:

 - Aggressive and abnormal behavior

-Rabies virus is also very common among bats and currently account for the only animal able to transmit the infection to humans in some regions like Australia.
+Rabies virus is also very common among bats and currently accounts for the only animal able to transmit the infection to humans in some regions like Australia.
 The Australian Bat Lyssavirus (ABLV) was discovered in 1996, prior to which there had been no reported cases of rabies in Australia.
 Like most animals, bats transmit the rabies virus by biting other animals or humans.

 Rabies can affect many warm-blooded mammals including:

-Animal to Human Infection
+Animal to human infection

 As a result, reducing the prevalence of rabies among animals will help to minimize the impact of the disease on the human population.
-This has begun in some areas of the world, particularly in Europe where rabies in animals was once prevalent but has lowered significantly since the introduction of vaccines.
+This has begun in some areas of the world, particularly in Europe, where rabies in animals was once prevalent but has lowered significantly since the introduction of vaccines.